-The deadly gas is a byproduct of burning organic compounds such as gasoline, kerosene, paper and wood.
-All fuel burning vehicles including cars, trucks, RVs, boats and motorcycles can generate CO gas, as can pool heaters, wood stoves and fireplaces.
-Even cooking appliances that generate heat by burning fuel can produce a significant amount of CO gas.
-When fuel-burning devices operate improperly, they can produce fatal levels of CO concentrates.
+The deadly gas is a byproduct of burning organic compounds including gasoline, kerosene, paper, and wood.
+All fuel-burning vehicles including cars, trucks, RVs, boats, and motorcycles can generate CO gas, as can pool heaters, wood stoves, and fireplaces.
+Even cooking appliances that create heat by burning fuel can produce a significant amount of CO gas.
+Improperly operating fuel-burning devices produce fatal levels of CO concentrates.

-Each year, deadly carbon monoxide poisonings kill more than 5000 individuals in the United States and another 10,000 individuals are injured by exposure.
-Survivors often suffer sudden devastating effects including serious brain damage, neurological problems, heart issues or lifelong disabilities.
+Each year, deadly carbon monoxide poisonings kill more than 5000 individuals in the United States, with another 10,000 individuals injured by exposure.
+Survivors often suffer immediate devastating effects including severe brain damage, neurological problems, heart issues or lifelong disabilities.
 Victims and surviving family members have the right to sue all responsible parties for compensation including a property owner, builder, heating and air conditioner company, gas company or product manufacturer.

 Wrongful Death Legal Steps For Families When Pursuing a Claim for the Loss of a Loved One

-Proving liability in CO cases can be difficult.
-This is because causation of the incident is often complex.
+Proving liability in CO cases can be tricky because causation of the incident is often complicated.
 Hiring a personal injury attorney who specializes in carbon monoxide wrongful death claims can be beneficial to ensure adequate compensation is received.
 A lawyer can usually obtain recompense to cover expenses endured by the surviving family members that could include:

 - Medical expenses associated with the death

 - Lost wages